Assistant director of Baldwin film fired from Northwest Arkansas set after 2019 mishap

 Souza said he was focused on how the scene would appear on camera.
 He said he recalled hearing the phrase "cold gun" before the shooting, the affidavit said.

-He said the scene did not call for the use of live rounds.
-After a lunch break, Souza said he was not sure if the firearm had been checked again.
+He said the scene didn't call for the use of live rounds.
+After a lunch break, Souza said he wasn't sure if the firearm had been checked again.
 Souza was looking over Hutchins' shoulder when he heard the gunshot, according to the affidavit.